sounakpal/blog-litelement/src/pages/index.md

 image: /img/home-jumbotron.jpg
 heading: Hi My Name is Sounak
 subheading: >-
-  I am trying to cover some advanced topics you will know to work with litelements while creating webcomponents and some basic javascript allows you out of the hood.
+  I am trying to cover some advanced topics you will need to know to work with litelements
 mainpitch:
   title: Why webcomponents with lit element
   description: >